U.S. Route 41 in Wisconsin: History

 In Green Bay, the road was rerouted in 1953 to make a curve to the right west of De Pere, going onto Ashland Avenue to the Green Bay city limits.
 It then turned left onto Highland Avenue (after 1968, Lombardi Avenue), going past Lambeau Field and curving right onto Military Avenue.
 It then turned left at Velp Avenue.
 US 41 then followed present day Velp Avenue north to Suamico where it merged with what is now the US 41 freeway.
 Until 1968 this was the outer highway for Green Bay; the area now is urbanized.
 The 1953–1968 Green Bay bypass was once again bypassed, sequentially, with the present US 41 freeway beginning at Velp, southerly to Lombardi in 1968; Velp north to Suamico in 1971; then from Lombardi south to De Pere in 1974.

 Appleton also saw US 41 realignments over the course of time, beginning with the 1937 two-lane bypass (along the present freeway route) from Neenah northerly to a T-intersection with US 10 (today's Wisconsin Avenue, WIS 96).
 There, US 41 turned east with US 10, back to its original route at the intersection of US 10 (Wisconsin Avenue) and Richmond Street north of downtown Appleton, then north on Richmond to present day Northland Avenue.
 There it turned east on new alignment back to the original route northeast of Kaukauna.
 In 1940, US 41 was extended northerly from the T-intersection at US 10 for 1 mi, before making a large sweeping curve onto present day Northland Avenue to join back up with the previous bypass at Richmond Street.
 By 1962, the original Appleton bypass had been converted to four-lane divided highway from Oshkosh north to Northland Avenue, then north and east on new alignment bypassing the Northland Avenue bypass with the current freeway easterly to Kaukauna.

 In the 1990s, a strategic effort was made along US 41 to convert the remaining expressway segments between Richfield and Abrams to freeway.
 The freeway conversion, which was completed by 2001, cleared the way for Interstate 41 to be designated along the corridor from the Illinois state line to Green Bay.
 Additionally, in the 2000s, the highway was widened to an expressway from Abrams to just west of Marinette, and included freeway bypasses around the cities of Oconto and Peshtigo.
+This 21 mile project, completed in 2009, cost $180 million and was included in WisPIRGs list of highway boondoggles due to the cost and overestimated traffic projections.

+In the 2020s, the entire US 41 corridor was designated as an Alternative Fuel Corridor for electric vehicles.